 Before we begin, I also want you to consider the theology (the study of God and God’s relation to the world) of Exodus.
 It teaches so much about God that is far to easy to overlook.
 Exodus illuminates the following ideas about our Creator:

-5 He judges.
-To many critics of God and this story, His swift judgment against Egypt during the plagues and Israel at Mt.
+Too many critics of God and this story, His swift judgment against Egypt during the plagues and Israel at Mt.
 Sinai seems to contradict the New Testament description of His loving mercy and patience.
 Those who struggle with this text often do so because they empathize with the wrong characters.
 While it’s easy to empathize with the Egyptians who didn’t know better or the Israelites who grew impatient, has God not been clear about sin?
 Has He ever changed His mind about it?
 Has He always possessed a clear, unmoveable attitude of righteous judgment against those who sin willfully?
-Could it also be true that the actions of God which bring salvation to the oppressed also often bring punishment to the oppressors? ³
+Could it also be true that the actions of God which bring salvation to the oppressed also often bring punishment to the oppressors?³

 ¹ Dan B. Allender, The Healing Path (Colorado Springs, CO: Waterbrook Press, 1999), 21.

 ² Corrie ben Toon, Clippings from My Notebook.

 ³ R. Alan Cole, Exodus, Tyndale OT Commentaries (Downers Grove, IL: InterVarsity Press, 1973).
 All five points in this section come from a part of the introduction to his commentary (pages 22-43).
 His ideas set the initial discussion and several thoughts do come from his text, however, they are immersed in original thought and text.